San Jose State upsets Arkansas with late score

 San Jose State: A 2-1 start is the Spartans’ best since 2015, the last time they made a postseason bowl.

 Arkansas: The Razorbacks are searching for answers as they prepare for the bulk of SEC play.
-Arkansas is yet to win consecutive games in coach Chad Morris’ two seasons.
+Arkansas hasn’t won consecutive games since beating Ole Miss and Coastal Carolina, each by a single point, in then-coach Bret Bielema’s final season in 2017.

 UP NEXT